Life moves to its own rhythms on the gorgeous beaches of Zanzibar off the coast of Tanzania. Paul Biris/Getty Images

 1. Serengeti National Park

-Each year between May to September, over two million wildebeest, antelope and zebra make their way from the Ndutu region in south of the park to the Maasai Mara in Kenya.
-This thrilling spectacle is the largest terrestrial migration on the planet.
+Planning Tip: Each year, between May and September, over two million wildebeest, antelope and zebra make their way from the Ndutu region in south of the reserve to the Maasai Mara, across the border in Kenya.
+This thrilling spectacle is the largest terrestrial wildlife migration on the planet and shouldn't be missed if you can time your trip to coincide.

 3. Arusha